Nonlinear Invariant Risk Minimization: A Causal Approach: Proofs

 \paragraph{Group 1} All the six structures in this group can be discovered only by performing conditional independence tests.

-\begin{itemize} \item \textbf{Rule 1.1 } If $\boldsymbol{X}_i \indep \boldsymbol{Y}$, $\boldsymbol{X}_i \notindep E$, and $E \indep \boldsymbol{Y}$, then Fig. \ref{fig:2e} is discovered. \item \textbf{Rule 1.2 } If $\boldsymbol{X}_i \notindep \boldsymbol{Y}$, $\boldsymbol{X}_i \indep E$, and $E \notindep \boldsymbol{Y}$, then Fig. \ref{fig:2i} is discovered. \item \textbf{Rule 1.3 } If $\boldsymbol{X}_i \notindep \boldsymbol{Y}$, $\boldsymbol{X}_i \notindep E$, and $E \indep \boldsymbol{Y}$, then Fig. \ref{fig:2g} is discovered. \item \textbf{Rule 1.4 } If $\boldsymbol{X}_i \notindep \boldsymbol{Y}$, $\boldsymbol{X}_i \notindep E$, $E \notindep \boldsymbol{Y}$, and $\boldsymbol{X}_i \indep \boldsymbol{Y}|E$, then Fig. \ref{fig:2k} is discovered. \item \textbf{Rule 1.5 } If $\boldsymbol{X}_i \notindep \boldsymbol{Y}$, $\boldsymbol{X}_i \notindep E$, $E \notindep \boldsymbol{Y}$, and $\boldsymbol{X}_i \indep E | \boldsymbol{Y}$, then Fig. \ref{fig:2j} is discovered. \item \textbf{Rule 1.6 } If $\boldsymbol{X}_i \notindep \boldsymbol{Y}$, $\boldsymbol{X}_i \notindep E$, $E \notindep \boldsymbol{Y}$, and $\boldsymbol{Y} \indep E | \boldsymbol{X}_i$, then Fig. \ref{fig:2f} is discovered. \end{itemize}
+\begin{itemize} \item \textbf{Rule 1.1 } If $X_i \indep \boldsymbol{Y}$, $X_i \notindep \boldsymbol{E}$, and $\boldsymbol{E} \indep \boldsymbol{Y}$, then Fig. \ref{fig:2e} is discovered. \item \textbf{Rule 1.2 } If $X_i \notindep \boldsymbol{Y}$, $X_i \indep \boldsymbol{E}$, and $\boldsymbol{E} \notindep \boldsymbol{Y}$, then Fig. \ref{fig:2i} is discovered. \item \textbf{Rule 1.3 } If $X_i \notindep \boldsymbol{Y}$, $X_i \notindep \boldsymbol{E}$, and $\boldsymbol{E} \indep \boldsymbol{Y}$, then Fig. \ref{fig:2g} is discovered. \item \textbf{Rule 1.4 } If $X_i \notindep \boldsymbol{Y}$, $X_i \notindep \boldsymbol{E}$, $\boldsymbol{E} \notindep \boldsymbol{Y}$, and $X_i \indep \boldsymbol{Y}|\boldsymbol{E}$, then Fig. \ref{fig:2k} is discovered. \item \textbf{Rule 1.5 } If $X_i \notindep \boldsymbol{Y}$, $X_i \notindep \boldsymbol{E}$, $\boldsymbol{E} \notindep \boldsymbol{Y}$, and $X_i \indep \boldsymbol{E} | \boldsymbol{Y}$, then Fig. \ref{fig:2j} is discovered. \item \textbf{Rule 1.6 } If $X_i \notindep \boldsymbol{Y}$, $X_i \notindep \boldsymbol{E}$, $\boldsymbol{E} \notindep \boldsymbol{Y}$, and $\boldsymbol{Y} \indep \boldsymbol{E} | X_i$, then Fig. \ref{fig:2f} is discovered. \end{itemize}

-\paragraph{Group 2} If $\boldsymbol{X}_i \notindep \boldsymbol{Y}$, $\boldsymbol{X}_i \indep E$, and $E \indep \boldsymbol{Y}$, then we can discover both Fig. \ref{fig:2c} and Fig. \ref{fig:2d}.
+\paragraph{Group 2} If $X_i \notindep \boldsymbol{Y}$, $X_i \indep \boldsymbol{E}$, and $\boldsymbol{E} \indep \boldsymbol{Y}$, then we can discover both Fig. \ref{fig:2c} and Fig. \ref{fig:2d}.
 These two structures cannot be further distinguished only by conditional independence tests, because they come from the same Markov equivalence class.
-Fortunately, we can further distinguish them by running binary causal discovery algorithms \citep{peters2017elements}, e.g., ANM \citep{hoyer2009nonlinear} or the bivariate fit model that is based on a best-fit criterion relying on a Gaussian Process regressor.
+Fortunately, we can further distinguish them by running binary causal discovery algorithms \citep{peters2017elements}, e.g., ANM \citep{hoyer2009nonlinear} for continuous data and CDS \citep{fonollosa2019conditional} for continuous and discrete data.